kyRobot/transitmatcher/README.md

 # LP Takehome

-Takehome challenge foofr a simplified / toy transit network trip matching exercise
+Takehome challenge for a simplified / toy transit network trip matching exercise

 ## How to Run